German Social Union (East Germany): Reunification period

-On 5 February 1990, DSU joined the Alliance for Germany together with the centre-right Christian Democratic Union (CDU) and the now-defunct Democratic Awakening (DA) to form the Alliance for Germany, a centre-right coalition which ran in the first (and only) free East German general election of 18 March 1990.
+On 5 February 1990, DSU joined the Alliance for Germany together with the centre-right Christian Democratic Union (CDU) and the Democratic Awakening (Demokratischer Aufbruch, DA) to form the Alliance for Germany, a centre-right coalition which ran in the first (and only) free East German general election of 18 March 1990.
 The DSU polled 6.3% of the votes cast and 25 seats in the People's Chamber parliament.
 It achieved its strongest results in the southern districts of Karl-Marx-Stadt, Dresden and Leipzig (that later formed the state of Saxony), where the DSU polled two-digit percentages.

 Its most prominent politician was the lawyer Peter-Michael Diestel, who joined the last East German cabinet (Council of Ministers) under Lothar de Maizière as minister of the interior and deputy prime minister.
 The DSU also held the ministry of economic cooperation, led by Hans-Wilhelm Ebeling.
 However, both Diestel and Ebeling left the party in June and July 1990, respectively, Diestel joined the CDU a month later.
 Of all parties in the People's Chamber, the DSU was the keenest on a swift reunification of East and West Germany.
 Its delegates repeatedly proposed a motion for East Germany's "immediate accession" to the Federal Republic of Germany.

 Hansjoachim Walther, a mathematics professor, was elected chairman of the DSU on the first regular party congress in May 1990.
 Under his leadership, the party took a turn to the right, hosting national-conservative and in some cases even far-right voices.
 Unlike the other parliamentary parties and a vast majority of the population, numerous DSU members did not accept the Oder–Neisse line as Germany's eastern border (which was finally laid down in the reunification treaty and the Two Plus Four Agreement).